-- The nature of derogations already granted by Ofgemthat we have already granted - The likelihood of similar derogation requests in the future - · The effect of the decision on future derogation requests - Allowances that have been made in current and previous price controls (where relevant) - Any other relevant information

-3.13.3.
-We have set out below our Ofgem's procedure for considering an application for derogation and the criteria that we will use Ofgem proposes to apply when considering to asses a derogation request.
+- 3.1.
+Each derogation request is assessed by us individually on its merits against the criteria outline 3.7. - 3.2.
+Our assessment will also take into account: - The nature of derogations that we have already granted - The likelihood of similar derogation requests in the future - The effect of the decision on future derogation requests - Allowances that have been made in current and previous price controls (where relevant) - Any other relevant information - 3.3.
+We have set out below ours procedure for considering an application for derogation and the criteria that we will use to asses a derogation request.